Stay in touch

 When your treatment team has all the information from the tests, they will discuss your treatment options with you and prepare a treatment plan.

-Your treatment plan may change as more information about your breast cancer becomes available (such as the results of tests done on the breast tissue removed during an operation).
+Your treatment plan may change as more information about your breast cancer becomes available (such as the results of tests done on the breast tissue removed during surgery).

 You can decide how much, or how little, involvement you want in decisions about your treatment.
 You can change your mind about how much involvement you want at any stage of your treatment.